WPI Full Form-Wholesale Price Index

 Challenges in Using WPI

-Despite its importance, WPI has limitations:
+Despite its significance, the WPI has limitations:

 Recent Trends & Future Outlook